 - You can submit multiple abstracts and will be able to edit your submission until the submission deadline.
 Abstracts must be 300 words or less.

 - The AAHKS Program Committee follows a “blinded” abstract review process.
-Do not include names of institutions, cities or authors in the title or the text of the abstract.
+Please do not include names of institutions, cities or authors in the title or the text of the abstract.

 - Abstracts may be submitted if you previously presented a paper at a national/international meeting; however, the work must be unpublished as of the start of the AAHKS Annual Meeting.